KwatMDPhD/KwatMDPhD.jl/README.md

 #### Podcast Description

-Learning medicine should be more fun.
+The intersection between medicine and science (especially immunology!) is fascinating.
-Join Kwat Medetgul-Ernar (MD-PhD candidate at Stanford) to learn bits of medicine simply and with comedy!
+In this show, Kwat Medetgul-Ernar (an MD-PhD candidate at Stanford) explains biomedical science with a splash of humor.
-If you are pursuing healthcare or are just interested in medicine, this show is for you!
+If you want to increase your biomedical knowledge, this show is for you.

 #### Episode Description